Divorce Mediation vs Lawyer: Which is Right for You?

 All of this transpires in court in front of a family law judge who will ultimately decide the outcome regarding parenting time, child custody, child support, alimony and division of marital assets and debts.

-In a mediation session, the divorce mediator actively participates in the negotiations, but the spouses have full control over the divorce agreement and decisions they will be making, which is unlike arbitration whereby an arbitrator acts as a judge and controls the decision-making process.
+In a mediation session, the divorce mediator actively participates in the negotiations, but the spouses have full control over the divorce agreement and decisions they will be making.

 Is a Mediator a Lawyer?

-It is common for a divorce attorney or retired judge to feel that attending law school provides them the skills they need in order to practice mediation, so you will find that there are a number of mediating attorneys out there.
+It is common for a divorce attorney or retired judge to feel that attending law school provides them the skills they need in order to practice mediation, so you will find that there are a number of divorce mediation attorneys out there.

 But while they may have a grasp of divorce law, they may or may not know how to be an effective, neutral mediator.